LukeGrahamLandry/franca/backend/README.md

-> just for the record this doesn't work yet.
+> this doesn't support x64 yet.
-> most of the time it can compile itself tho.
 > the main backends are in `../compiler`

 An optimising compiler backend based on [Qbe](https://c9x.me/compile/).